onosproject/ran-simulator/docs/README.md

 our API key up in the public domain.
 Without the API key directions will be created randomly between 2 locations (usually in the form of a zig-zag line).

-The SD RAN GUI also (separately) accesses Google Maps API and also incurs a cost of $7.00 per 1000 requests.
-The API Key here is "baked in" to the GUI application, and so does not need to be configured when the application is run.
+The SD RAN GUI also (separately) accesses Google [Maps API] and incurs an additional cost of $7.00 per 1000 requests.
-> This will change in future.
-After the MWC demo in Feb '20 that baked in API
->Key will be made obsolete.

 ## Startup parameters
 Supplying `ran-simulator` with a bogus parameter gets it to show the start parameters